Applied Multi-Messenger Astronomy 1

 Learning and Teaching Methods

 In the lecture, the learning content is presented in three blocks.
-In the first block, basic programming concepts and the Python programing language are introduced.
-In the second block, basic statistical concepts are repeated.
-In the last block, the concept of multi-messenger astronomy is introduced and the working principals of telescopes like IceCube, Fermi-LAT, and MAGIC are explained.
+In the first block, the concept of multi-messenger astronomy is introduced and the working principals of telescopes like IceCube, Fermi-LAT, and MAGIC are explained.
+In the second block, basic programming concepts and the Python programing language are introduced.
+In the last block, basic statistical concepts are repeated and an introduction to the most important numerical tools for data analysis and model fitting is provided.

-In the exercise, the students learn how to plot data and solve statistical problems in the programming language Python by working on hands-on exercises under the supervision of the tutor.
+In the exercise, the students learn how to plot data and solve statistical problems in the programming language Python by working on hands-on exercises under supervision.
 The students are provided with a virtual Linux machine that has all the required software pre-installed.

-PowerPoint presentations, live coding, text books, complementary literature
+PowerPoint presentations (recordings also available to students), live coding, text books, complementary literature

 Description of exams and course work